Mississippi Band of Choctaw Indians: Locations

 Old Choctaw country included dozens of towns, such as Lukfata, Koweh Chito, Oka Hullo, Pante, Osapa Chito, Oka Cooply, and Yanni Achukma, located in and around Neshoba and Kemper counties.

 The Choctaw regularly traveled hundreds of miles from their homes for long periods of time, moving to seasonal hunting grounds in the winter.
 They set out early in the fall and returned to their reserved lands at the opening of spring to plant their gardens.
 At that time they visited the Europeans at Columbus, Mississippi; Macon, Brooksville, and Crawford, and the region where Yazoo City now is located.

-Presently, the Mississippi Choctaw Indian Reservation has eight communities.
+Presently, the Mississippi Choctaw Indian Reservation has nine communities: